 Locally owned again – for the first time since 1968 – The Citizen, managed by John Kent Cooke Jr., and his brother Tom Cooke at keysnews.com, continues to provide a forum for debate within an often fractious community, and high-quality printed and electronic news products that can be accessed from around the world.

-As he looks toward the future, Key West Citizen Publisher John Kent Cooke, Jr. sees a continuously-improving organization geared towards the community it serves.
-“It is our goal to continue to provide our readers with the most comprehensive news coverage in the Florida Keys,” he said.
+As he looks toward the future, Key West Citizen Publisher Richard Tamborrino. sees a continuously improving organization geared towards the community it serves.
+“It is our mission to continue to provide our readers with the most comprehensive local news coverage in the Florida Keys,” he said.

 In 2018, the Key West Citizen was once again for sale, and this time, the buyers would be Adams Publishing Group.
 Adams Publishing Group (APG) is, first and foremost, a family-owned community newspaper company.
 It was launched in late 2013 by Mark Adams with support from his family.